 Similarly, the HALO Bassinest Glide Sleeper adjusts anywhere from 24 to 32 inches tall, ensuring that it will fit beside most beds.
 This bassinet has a base that is meant to tuck under the bed and needs only 32 inches of clearance from the wall, which makes it ideal for small spaces.

 Make sure that whichever co-sleeper you choose can be easily cleaned.
 Features that you want to look for include whether or not the mattress is waterproof if it has a removable sheet, and whether it can be wiped down.

-Again, the HALO Bassinest Glide Sleeper has both a removable polyester fitted sheet which can either be wiped down with a damp cloth or thrown into the washing machine.
-It also includes a waterproof mattress which contains no toxic flame retardants.
+Again, the HALO Bassinest Glide Sleeper has both a removable polyester fitted sheet that can either be wiped down with a damp cloth or thrown into the washing machine.
+It also includes a waterproof mattress that contains no toxic flame retardants.

 The Co-Sleeper and Bedside Crib for Baby by ComfyBumpy does not have a waterproof mattress but includes a washable fitted sheet as well as a washable urine pad to add an extra bit of protection to the baby’s mattress.

 Co-sleepers are only safe as long as your baby cannot yet sit up on their own.
 However, some co-sleepers can only hold up to 15 pounds, making them difficult to use for too long after your baby’s born, especially if your baby is at the high end of the weight chart.